jarcane/clojurice/README.md

 ## Instructions

-The best way to start a new project is to either clone the repository, or, if you wish to start from a clean slate with git, download the [master .zip](https://github.com/futurice/clojurice/archive/master.zip), extract it locally, and `git init` from there.
+The best way to start a new project is to simply click the "Use this template" button at the top of the Github page.
+Alternately, if you do not wish to use Github for your project, you can download the [master .zip](https://github.com/futurice/clojurice/archive/master.zip), extract it locally, and `git init` from there.

 To start the dev environment do: